 Each activated partition has an initial allocation of central storage.
-It may also have an initial allocation of expanded storage.
+It may also have an initial allocation of storage class memory.
 Both types of storage are individually contiguous.
-In some circumstances, further areas of storage, known as reserved central storage and reserved expanded storage, may also be identified.
+In some circumstances, further areas of storage, known as reserved central storage and reserved storage class memory, may also be identified.
 This storage is reserved for future allocation to, and use by, the partition.